Thanksgiving is the perfect time to be reminded of the importance of gratitude.

 32. Night: Not likely on very many gratitude lists either.
 But think about life without it ever getting dark.
 I love the light.
 I love my surroundings very well-lit.
 But I also like the soothing nature of night.
 It relaxes and unwinds.
 It quietly closes one day and prepares us for the next.

 33. Hair: Whether it grows on the head, face, legs, arms, back or pits, hair is a good thing.
 It warms us, helps identify us, allows us to express our creativity or fashion or style.
 It also keeps us humble when it starts falling out!

 34. Opposition: While I’m not much a fan of it in the moment, in hindsight, opposition has done great things for the human family.
 It creates movements that changes lives and builds muscle and mind and character.

-35. Water: The ocean, swimming pools, tears, saliva, somewhere around 60% of your body is water, noodles and rice are made with it, so count those things out without the magic of H20 around.
+35. Water: The ocean, swimming pools, tears, saliva, something like 60% of your body is water, noodles and rice are made with it, so count those things out without the magic of H20 around.